lsst-sqre/sqr-041/index.rst

 ========

 The Rubin Science Platform (RSP) is a collection of software and services that provides data rights holders and Vera C. Rubin Observatory team members access to the LSST data and support for its scientific analysis.
-This access is provided via a range of cooperating interfaces (Python APIs, Web APIs, and a graphical user interface), and, in addition, provides computing and storage resources to users.
+This access is provided via a range of cooperating interfaces (Python APIs, web APIs, and a graphical user interface), and, in addition, provides computing and storage resources to users.
 Users will be able to selectively share the data they have stored.
 An estimated 7,500 users from a wide variety of institutions will have Science Platform access.